Leiden Academic Centre for Drug Research

 - a Supervision Assignment of a bachelor and/ or master research project

-Templates for the self-evaluations can be found on this webpage.
+Templates for the self-evaluations can be found on the Teamsite LACDR PhD group.
 The self-evaluations will be presented and discussed during a feedback meeting.
 Generally the presentation of the self-evaluations will be in year 2 or 3 of your PhD program.

 LACDR adheres to strict data management rules, with the aim to make our data findable, accessible, interoperable and re-usable.
 For this reason all LACDR PhD candidates are required to prepare a data management plan and to implement data management rules accordingly.
 All PhD candidates follow a data management course in the first year.

 The data management course will give you 0.5 EC points (14 hours) in total.
 You will be invited for this course by the LACDR PhD program office.
 The course consists of the following parts:

 a.
 Preliminary assignment